Yamagi/tvim/README.md

 # tvim

-A simpler wrapper script to start a Vim inside a *modern* terminal.
+A simpler script to start a Vim inside a *modern* terminal emulator.
 Supported terminals are:
  1. alacritty
  2. gnome-terminal
 The first terminal found in $PATH will be used.